Lost in Translation: Legacy

 The film has remained closely associated with the Park Hyatt Tokyo—especially its New York Bar—which became a recurring destination for visitors seeking to recreate scenes from the movie.
 Coverage marking the movie’s anniversary described the hotel as having “been Tokyo’s most famous luxury hotel” since the film and noted that guests still visit for that connection.
-In 2024 the Park Hyatt suspended operations for a property‑wide renewal beginning May 7, with the hotel expected to resume operations in the fourth quarter of 2025; the renovation was framed as preserving the property’s “timeless” character while modernizing facilities.

 The line “For relaxing times, make it Suntory time,” delivered by Murray’s character in a whisky commercial, became a widely quoted catchphrase in U.S. media and helped cement the association between the film and Japanese whisky in the popular imagination.
 In 2023, the House of Suntory marked its centennial with an anniversary spot directed by Coppola and starring Keanu Reeves that explicitly nodded to the film and its “Suntory time” legacy.

 Critics and profiles at the time also identified the film as a major career turning point for Scarlett Johansson, signaling her transition to adult roles and mainstream stardom.